 Both types of residences may house persons with Alzheimer’s disease or a related dementia if specific rules are met by management.
 These types of homes are often called “memory care,” “Alzheimer’s care,” or “dementia care” and must do the following:

-– Registers its Alzheimer’s program with the Illinois Department of Public Health
+– Register its Alzheimer’s program with the Illinois Department of Public Health

-– Ensures safety for those who wander or need supervision, and can help during an evacuation
+– Ensure safety for those who wander or need supervision, and can help during an evacuation

 – Enable communication between the resident, a representative, family members, and anyone else (like a doctor) designated in the resident’s service plan